tsalb/feature-flag-designs/README.md

 4. Use Command Palette to `SFDX: Push Source to Default Scratch Org`.

 5. Use Command Palette to `SFDX: Open Default Org`.

+## Custom Metadata or Custom Permission?

+Custom metadata cannot be exposed to the flexipage, so leveraging those are more fitting for server-side only toggling as shown in pozil's sample repo [here](https://github.com/pozil/apex-dependency-injection/blob/290eacd69b4e8e11634cc7cb86479c8a61d8cf5f/src/main/default/classes/ShippingInjector.cls#L69).
+It's possible to combine both for increased cognitive complexity but also improved maintainability since separation of concerns is more dynamic.

+If there is a large feature that needs both UI and apex toggles, then marrying them to one to a custom permission makes sense unless there is some level of dynamic logic happening regardless of permissiveness / accessibility to a UI gate or functional gate.

+In short, Custom Metadata applies better for global dynamic logic whereas Custom Perms scoped to profile/user.

 ## Sample Custom Permissions